artnc/personal-website/src/blog/_posts/2016-01-17-node-intro.md

 ## What's webpack?
 Why are we using it?

 Webpack is a build system like Make or Gradle.
 At a minimum, we need it for combining hundreds of JS source files into a few that we send to the browser.
-It does so by implementing a module import system - a fairly universal language feature that vanilla JS doesn't yet provide.
+It does so by implementing a module import system---a fairly universal language feature that vanilla JS doesn't yet provide.

 The other main feature of webpack that we currently use is webpack-dev-server, a companion tool that can automatically build our JS and serve it from localhost:9091.
 This separation from the Paste server drastically reduces the time wasted on local server reloads because: